 It is important to keep the thyroid function stable.
 The treatment will depend on whether the thyroid gland is overactive (majority of cases) or underactive.
-An overactive gland is treated with antithyroid tablets such as carbimazole or propylthiouracil to treat the raised hormone levels.
+An overactive gland is treated with antithyroid tablets, usually carbimazole or occasionally propylthiouracil, to treat the raised hormone levels.
 These act on enzymes in the thyroid gland to prevent production of thyroid hormones.
-A block and replace regime should be used where a high dose of the drug stops the thyroid gland working altogether and this is combined with replacement doses of thyroid hormone.
 In the case of an underactive gland, thyroxine replacement tablets will need to be taken daily for life (see the article on hypothyroidism for more information).

 Smoking is the biggest external factor known to make the disease worse and it is important for affected people to stop smoking immediately.

 Symptoms of thyroid eye disease should be treated as they happen.
 These can include:

 Dry eyes – Use of artificial liquid tears can help